LoominusAI/ngx-hopscotch/README.md

 }
 ```

-Optionally, customize your tour steps with onPrev() and onNext() callbacks.
+Optionally, customize your tour steps with StepOptions callbacks.
 There's two ways in which you can add these callbacks to your tour steps.

 The first way is with the HopscotchService.step() function and this way can be placed in any of the Angular component lifecycle hooks as appropriate for your app.